 Once I saw a parking lot open to the right and the falls to the left, which will be highly visible, I parked my car into that parking lot and got to photograph and see the waterfall.

 These narrow waterfalls were not as tall as I thought they would be, however, standing at about 90 ft high.
 They are certainly not as tall as the tallest waterfall in the country, which is in Yosemite National Park and which I had the pleasure to visit back in July, but these falls become unique as you go above.

-The green luscious views around the waterfall was breathtaking and relaxing at most.
-Although I had plans to hike further up in even a short route (although the trails can go up higher at about 1100 feet in elevation gain when you get to the top), it got dark easily as it’s shaded by many trees and since I arrived around 5pm to the park.
+The green luscious views around the waterfall were breathtaking and relaxing at most.
+Although I had plans to hike further up in even a short route (although the trails can go up higher at about 1100 feet in elevation gain when you get to the top), it got dark easily as it’s shaded by many trees, and since I arrived around 5 pm to the park.
 This place is a perfect place to get your hiking exercise on in New Jersey!
-Also, I know there is an awesome view to catch up top of the adjacent mountains.
+Also, I know there is an awesome view to catch up on top of the adjacent mountains.